puppetlabs/clj-i18n/README.md

 classes that contain the localized messages.
 This is done by running `make msgfmt` on your project.

+## Project layout

+The (not quite realized) vision is that projects that want to do i18n with this library need to have a `locales/` directory for the pot and po files.
+They should all be checked into source control.

+During a build, `msgfmt` will put class files into `resources/PACKAGE/Message*.class` and create a file `resources/locales.txt`; these files are automatically slurped into the uberjar and shouldn't require any additional intervention.

 ## Todo

 * allow setting a thread-specific locale, and use that for l10n